Can we increase the Safe Withdrawal Rate with Momentum/Trend-Following? – SWR Series Part 63

 Passive income through option writing: Part 3

+March 27, 2019.
+Back in 2016, I wrote a few posts on trading derivatives, especially options, to generate (mostly) passive income.
+See the options trading landing page for more info.
 I’m still running that same strategy but it definitely evolved quite a bit over time.
 This might be a good time to write a quick update on what I’m doing and what I’ve changed since then.
 And for everyone who’s wondering what’s the use of this: I’m planning a future post on how selling options may help with Sequence Risk, so this is all very, very relevant even for folks in the FIRE crowd!

 So, let’s take a look…